RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Equity allows this because, even though B did not engage in undue influence, it is still unconscionable to knowingly profit from someone who was not able to properly consent to the contract.
   - THIRD PARTY IMPROPRIETY
     - Bainbrigge v Browne (1881) 18 Ch D 188
-      - ‘The inference of undue influence operates not only "against the person who is able to exercise the influence", but "against ... every person who claimed under him with notice of the equity thereby created, or with notice of the circumstances from which the court infers the equity ...’
+      - 'The inference of undue influence operates not only "against the person who is able to exercise the influence", but "against ... every person who claimed under him with notice of the equity thereby created, or with notice of the circumstances from which the court infers the equity ...'
 (197, Fry LJ
   - THIRD PARTY ACTUAL UNDUE INFLUENCE
     - Khan v Khan (2004) 62 NSWLR 229
       - Facts